The Best Blackout Curtains Block the Light But Still Brighten Up Any Room

 Why we chose it: A pure linen front makes these panels a rare find.

-If a refined, minimalist blackout window covering is what you’re going for, these 100 percent French/Belgian linen blackout curtains make the cut.
-“They are your standard, go-to natural linen curtains, and they’re thick enough to block light,” says deManana.
+If a refined, minimalist blackout window covering is what you’re going for, these 100% French-Belgian linen curtains make the cut.
+“They are your standard, go-to natural linen curtains, and they’re thick enough to block light,” says deMañana.
 There shouldn’t be much difficulty in choosing a color: The curtains come in natural and white.
 After laundering, give them a steam to smooth out the fabric (an extra step, yes, but the resulting look makes the maintenance worthwhile).

 What we like: